John Dunville, the Founder of Dunville & Co.

 John Dunville's widow Violet continued to live at Redburn House until her death in 1940.
 In her Will she left money to relatives, friends and charities, including five hundred pounds for a fund to be known as the John Spencer Dunville, V.C., Trust.
 This sum was to be invested and the income used to make a gift on each Armistice Day to ex-Servicemen, their dependants or the poor of the Parish of Holywood.
 As part of the bequest, she requested the Rector and Churchwardens of Holywood Parish Church to place a wreath on each Armistice Day in the form of a Victoria Cross upon the War Memorial in memory of her son, John Spencer Dunville, V.C.

-When Violet Dunville died, the Second World War was being fought and Redburn House was commandeered by the Air Ministry to accommodate members of the Women's Royal Air Force.
+When Violet Dunville died, the Second World War was being fought and Redburn House was commandeered by the Air Ministry to accommodate members of the Women's Auxiliary Air Force.
 After the war Redburn House became derelict and vandalised, and it was later demolished.
 It was replaced first by a hotel, which was converted to a staff members' club for British Petroleum, and then by Holywood Nursing Home.
 The land was used for a cemetery, a school, a housing estate and Redburn Country Park, which is open to the public.

 On the site of Richmond Lodge, which had been the home of the first John Dunville and then his son William Dunville, stands the Knocknagoney housing estate.
 In the 1950s the buildings of the Royal Irish Distilleries were taken over by a tobacco firm, which eventually abandoned them during the Troubles of the 1970s.
 In the 1980s they were demolished to make way for the M1 motorway.
 The Distillery Football Club changed its name in 1999 to Lisburn Distillery, named after the location of its present home ground.